Ukrainian students Scholarships

 - your past achievements in academic, professional and extra-curricular activities

 - how you will benefit from the financial assistance offered by this scholarship and how you expect to benefit from your studies at Loughborough University with respect to your future career plans.

-You should be prepared to provide documentary evidence in support of your application if required (eg evidence of your current immigration status and academic qualifications).
+You should be prepared to provide documentary evidence in support of your application if required (eg evidence of your current immigration status, residential address and academic qualifications).